Nobel awards ceremony held with many VIPs away for Mandela memorial

 More than 1,300 guests at the banquet attended the Nobel dinner in Stockholm City Hall to dine, chat and listen to laureates including Britain's Peter Higgs and Francois Englert of Belgium, who won the Nobel Prize for physics - speak at Sweden's most prestigious social event.

-Swedish newspapers spotlighted the hastily rearranged seating at the table of honor after Prime Minister Fredrik Reinfeldt and Princess Victoria cancelled their attendance to fly to South Africa.
+Swedish newspapers spotlighted the hastily rearranged seating at the table of honour after Prime Minister Fredrik Reinfeldt and Princess Victoria cancelled their attendance to fly to South Africa.

 The ceremony was also missing Canadian Nobel-winning author Alice Munro, who was unable to attend because of ill health.